BigJk/end_of_eden/docs/LUA_API_DOCS.md

 ### Functions
 <details> <summary><b><code>deal_damage</code></b> </summary> <br/>

 Deal damage to a enemy from one source.
 If flat is true the damage can't be modified by status effects or artifacts.
+Returns the damage that was dealt.

 **Signature:**

 ```
-deal_damage(source : String, target : String, damage : Number, flat : Bool) -> None
+deal_damage(source : guid, target : guid, damage : number, (optional) flat : boolean) -> number
 ```

 </details>

 <details> <summary><b><code>deal_damage_multi</code></b> </summary> <br/>

 Deal damage to multiple enemies from one source.
 If flat is true the damage can't be modified by status effects or artifacts.
+Returns a array of damages for each actor hit.

 **Signature:**

 ```
-deal_damage_multi(source : String, targets : Array, damage : Number, flat : Bool) -> None
+deal_damage_multi(source : guid, targets : guid[], damage : number, (optional) flat : boolean) -> number[]
 ```

 </details>